Rahman (actor): Early life

+Career

 Malayalam films

-In 1983, Rahman was attending his high school in Ooty, he was spotted by noted Malayalam director Padmarajan who offered him the lead role in his film Koodevide.
-The film became a big hit and he was turned out to be an instant sensation.
+In 1983, Rahman, while still in high school in Ooty, was spotted by noted Malayalam director Padmarajan who offered him the lead role in his film Koodevide.
+The film became a big hit and the teenager became an instant sensation.
 He was well appreciated for his acting and went on to win the Kerala State Award for Second Best Actor in his debut role at the age of 16.
 In 1984, he acted in Kaliyil Alpam Karyam directed by Sathyan Anthikad and Ithiri Poove Chuvannapoove by Bharathan.
-He received critical acclaim and awards for the performance in Ithiri Poove Chuvannapoove.
+He won critical acclaim and awards for the performance in the latter.
 In the same year, he acted in Kanamarayathu directed by I.V.
-Sasi, which went on to become a critical and commercials success.
-The song Oru Madhurakinavin which picturised him and Shobana became very popular and was a chartbuster all over Kerala.
-It is considered as the iconic dance number in Malayalam cinema even now.
+Sasi, which went on to become a critical and commercial success.
+The song Oru Madhurakinavin, which is picturised on him and Shobana, became very popular and was a chartbuster all over Kerala.
+It is considered an iconic dance number in Malayalam cinema even today.

 In the same year, he acted in Padmarajan's Parannu Parannu Parannu alongside Rohini.
-He was then seen in I.V.
-Sasi's thriller film Uyarangalil, Adiyozhukkukal and K. S. Sethumadhavan's family drama Ariyaatha Veethikal.
-Then he acted in another film of Sathyan Anthikad titled Aduthaduthu, and J. Sasikumar's Ivide Thudangunnu alongside Rohini.
+He was then seen in I. V. Sasi's thriller film Uyarangalil, Adiyozhukkukal and K. S. Sethumadhavan's family drama Ariyaatha Veethikal.
+He then acted in another film of Sathyan Anthikad titled Aduthaduthu, and J. Sasikumar's Ivide Thudangunnu alongside Rohini.

-In the first half of 1985, he acted in Kandu Kandarinju, I. V. Sasi's Angadikkappurathu, Upaharam and by that time Rahman had created a huge fan base and stardom in Malayalam film industry.
+In the first half of 1985, he acted in Kandu Kandarinju, I. V. Sasi's Angadikkappurathu, and Upaharam.
+By this time Rahman had gained a huge fan base and stardom in Malayalam film industry.
 He was then seen in Sajan's Thammil Thammil alongside Shobana, Ee Lokam Evide Kure Manushyar and Orikkal Oridathu alongside Rohini.
 In the second half of 1985, he starred in romantic film Ivide Ee Theerathu, Ente Kaanakkuyil, Koodum Thedi and Katha Ithuvare.
 Then he acted in Eeran Sandhya, Ee Thanalil Ithiri Nerum and Priyadarshan's Punnaram Cholli Cholli, all of which went on to become commercially successful.
 In 1986, he acted in I. V. Sasi's super hit film Vartha along with Mammootty, Mohanlal and Seema and a cameo appearance in Aayiram Kannukal.
-Then, he went on to act in the titile role of Nathan in Ennu Nathante Nimmi.
-Then, he acted in Chilambu directed by Bharathan, which is a martial art movie and it went on to become big hit at the box office.
+Then, he went on to act in the title role of Nathan in Ennu Nathante Nimmi.
+He acted in Chilambu directed by Bharathan, which is a martial arts movie and it went on to become big hit at the box office.
 His next release of the year was Poomukhappadiyil Ninneyum Kaathu, Koodanayum Kattu, Pappan Priyappetta Pappan and P. Padmarajan's crime thriller Kariyilakkattu Pole.